yereverluvinunclebert/GDIP-Image-List/README.md

 Purpose   :  A replacement of the RichClient imageList using scripting.dictionary and GDI+ to store and extract VB6 native type images.
-             JPG, BMP, PNG tested.
+             (JPG, BMP, PNG tested)

              PNGs will display correctly with transparency when rendered to a VB6 control using GDI+.

-             Alpha PNGs will display with a black background on any standard VB6 control as VB6 does not support transparency but should display perfectly using TwinBasic's native controls that have automatic PNG support built-in.

              Why is this ImageList useful?

-             * It is a Dictionary-backed ImageList, using scripting.dictionary, a Windows component.
+             * It is a Dictionary-backed ImageList, using the scripting.dictionary object, a Windows component.
              * When using Cristian Buse's dictionary replacement, there is no scripting runtime dependency (recommended).
              * It can store JPG, BMP, PNG files and other types too.
              * It can store images with alpha transparency as GDI+ provides this capability.
-             * It can store images of varying size, not just small 16x16 or 32x32 icons as per the old VB6 imageList.
+             * It can store images of varying size, not just small 16x16 or 32x32 icons as was the limit of the old VB6 imageList.
              * Avoids RichClient dependency.
              * Avoids runtime obsolescence.
              * Uses dependable GDI+ to load and unload the images.
              * You have full control as it is FOSS.
-             * The usage syntax is very similar to Rich Clients for easy drop-in replacement.
+             * The usage syntax is very similar to that of the Rich Client ImageList for easy drop-in replacement.
-             * It is quicker to pull images from the dictionary than directly from file.
+             * It is quicker to pull images from the dictionary at runtime than directly from file.
              * If used with Elroy's standard picture Ex project it can parse and render alpha images (PNGs &c) directly to VB6 picture/imageboxes.

              Limitations?

              * You can't currently use this imageList with RichClient as Olaf's code is designed specifically to work with his own imageList, eg. CC.RenderSurfaceContent.
              * VB6 still can't handle PNGs with alpha unless you use something like Elroy's standard picture Ex project or GDI+ render to a VB6 control.
+               Alpha PNGs will display with a black background on any standard VB6 control as VB6 does not support transparency.
+               It should display perfectly using TwinBasic's native controls that have automatic PNG support built-in.

              Usage: